 Despite there was an increase in our Group's total weight of waste disposal from FY2017/18 to FY2018/19, our waste disposal expenses slightly decreased from approximately HK\$40.8 million for FY2017/18 to approximately HK\$40.7 million for FY2018/19.
 Other than dredged sediment that are restricted to be disposed to the open sea floor area by the CEDD, we can generally choose to dispose the waste to Government Facilities or Non-Government Sites.
 In FY2018/19, we disposed approximately 35.5% of our waste to Non-Government Sites in terms of weight when compared to only approximately 1.9% in FY2017/18 as our executive Directors understand that there was an increasing demand for waste from large scale construction sites including Airport North Commercial District and Airport Three Runway System for land reclamation which required soil and sand in FY2018/19.
+Our Group had disposed our construction wastes at the site of Airport North Commercial District for land reclamation works and the fill collection point established at the River Trade Terminal in Tuen Mun for land reclamation works at the Airport Three Runway System.
 The weighted unit cost of disposal to Non-Government Sites was approximately HK\$45 per tonne in FY2018/19, which has a difference of approximately HK\$50 per tonne as compared to disposal at Government Facilities in Full Cost of approximately HK\$95 per tonne in FY2018/19.
 Owing to the lower weighted unit cost per tonne for waste disposal at Non-Government Sites, our executive Directors consider that the increase in proportion of waste disposal at Non-Government Sites is the reason why we could maintain our waste disposal expenses for FY2018/19 at a level similar to FY2017/18 even though the total weight of waste disposed by our Group was higher for FY2018/19.